-Critics have further pointed out that some of the inactive bank accounts have been set up for rainy day scenarios such as for inheritance purposes, or for a child’s education or to cover funeral expenses.
+Critics have further pointed out that some of the inactive bank accounts have been set up for rainy day scenarios such as; for inheritance purposes, for a child’s education or to cover funeral expenses.

-In effect the tightening of the time frame for inactive bank accounts means people wanting to plan ahead for their funeral arrangements need to find an alternative funding method otherwise they could leave their family with the headache of reclaiming the bank account balance from ASIC.
-Considering this, anyone wishing to put some money away for their funeral arrangements, the purchasing of a funeral bond such as our Sureplan Gold is a wise option as funeral bonds are not caught up under this government legislation.
+In effect, the tightening of the time frame for inactive bank accounts means people wanting to plan ahead for their funeral arrangements need to find an alternative funding method otherwise they could leave their family with the headache of reclaiming the bank account balance from ASIC.
+Considering this, anyone wishing to put some money away for their funeral arrangements, the purchasing of a funeral bond such as our Sureplan Gold is a wise option.

-The bonds are also useful for people on Centrelink or the Department of Veterans’ Affairs pensions.
-Funeral bonds are considered an exempt asset for pension purposes up to a maximum threshold (which changes each July 1, currently it is $11,500).
-This allows an individual to put away $11,500, or in the case of a couple they can put away $23,000 and have it not income or asset tested.
+Funeral Bonds are considered an exempt asset for pension purposes up to a maximum threshold (which changes each July 1 yy), therefore useful for people on Centrelink or the Department of Veterans’ Affairs pensions.
+This allows an individual to put away $13,000 (as at 1 July 2018), or in the case of a couple $26,000 and have it not be income or asset tested.
 This can assist people who are on a part-pension or can help others who are just outside the pension threshold to qualify for a part-pension and the associated fringe benefits.

-Also, should people need to undertake an asset assessment to determine their eligibility for a government subsidy when entering an aged care facility a funeral bond may also be considered as an exempt asset.
+In addition, should people need to undertake an asset assessment to determine their eligibility for a government subsidy when entering an aged care facility, a funeral bond may also be considered as an exempt asset.